GeyserMC/GeyserWiki/docs/geyser/custom-items.md

     * `icon` (string) default: item name
     * `allow_offhand` (boolean) default: false
     * `texture_size` (int) default: 16
+    * `creative_category` (int) default: not set.
+This can take values between 1-5, and defines the creative category the item appears in.
+Note: Adding your item to a creative category is needed if you want recipes that output this custom item to show up in the recipe book!
+However, including it does NOT mean you can get the custom item from the creative inventory.
+    * `creative_group` (string) default: not set.
+Requires a creative category to also be set - allows you to group the custom item in a sub-group.
+See [here](https://wiki.bedrock.dev/documentation/creative-categories.html#list-of-categories) for all categories.
     * `render_offsets` (object) It works as follows.
 Note that all the sub-objects are optional, except x, y and z.
 You can have for example only a main hand with a position, and noting else. default: no render offset
     * `tags` (array) default: no tags.
 Allows defining tags that can be used in Molang queries.
 Example value: ["test:tag_one", "test:tag_two"].
     ```json